carpentries/instructor-training/_episodes/21-carpentries.md

 > ## Who Does What
 >
 > Have a look at this form to match different Carpentries roles with short descriptions.
 If you are not sure about some of them or if you want to know more,
-> have a look at the descriptions on [The Carpentries community website](http://carpentries.org/community/).
+> have a look at the descriptions on [The Carpentries community website][community-page].
 > Working on your own, match up the roles with the descriptions.
 >
 >> ## Solution